Kirpyu/CPSC210-Final/README.md

 ## **Instructions for Grader:**
 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by either killing an enemy (through Attack) or purchasing a weapon through the shop, which adds an item to your inventory.
-- You can generate the second required action related to the user story "adding multiple Xs to a Y" by opening the inventory, and clicking on an item.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by opening the inventory and clicking on an item.
 This should equip the item as seen through the stats page.
 - You can locate my visual component by the amount of characters above the main menu, with the characters indicating the amount of enemies
 - You can save the state of my application by clicking the save option in the main menu
 - You can reload the state of my application by clicking the load option in the main menu